-The number of variables, function blocks, and control modules which can be used in an application, a program, a control module, or a function block, may be very high, but it is not unlimited.
+The number of variables, function blocks, and control modules which can be used in an application, a diagram, a program, a control module, or a function block, may be very high, but it is not unlimited.

-The total sum of Programs, Control Modules and Function Blocks in an Application is 65535.
-The maximum number of variables in an Application, or a Control Module Type, or a Program, or a Function Block Type is 65535.
+The total sum of diagrams, programs, control modules and function blocks in an application is 65535. the maximum number of variables in an application, or a control module type, or a program, or a diagram, or a function block type is 65535.

 If you reach this limit, you should split your application (or type) into several.
-If you run into serious problems, you will also find troubleshooting advice on how to solve this kind of problem in the Basic Control Software manual.
+For details on other options, refer to System 800xA, Control, AC 800M Configuration (3BSE035980).